-While we spend so much time learning about our peers’ career highlights, B&T thought it high-time to dig a little deeper, and find out what makes the shining stars of our industry tick and, at times, tock.
+While we spend so much time learning about our peers’ career highlights, B&T, in partnership with Carat Australia, thought it high-time to dig a little deeper, and find out what makes the shining stars of our industry tick and, at times, tock.

 So, for the next few weeks, we will be publishing a series of personal profiles.

 Get ready to laugh, cry and be taken on an emotional rollercoaster as we hear more about adland’s most remarkable marketers.

 Kellogg’s marketing director (Australia and New Zealand), Tamara Howe: The 80s Romantic

 When I was 10, I wanted to be a fashion designer when I grew up.
 I used to love making crazy outfits and I was a child of the 80s, so there were lots of different colours and shapes involved.
 I love 80s music, particularly the band Toto.
 I’m also a sucker for a sad movie. . .
 I tend to cry in sad movies.

 My greatest light bulb moment was learning that people make most decisions on intuition or ‘system one thinking’, and not rationally.
 Understanding system one and system two thinking, or thinking fast and thinking slow – behavioural economics – was a huge light bulb moment for me in so many ways, particularly in a professional sense, but also in understanding people generally.

 One thing my colleagues do that really irritates me is evaluate certain ideas or pieces of activity through a subjective lens rather than applying data or evidence.
 I feel like marketing can still be a very opinion-based discussion versus where we can go with the discipline of being a lot more scientific and a lot more data and